In-person examinations

 • Passport

-Your ID must be within its period of validity.
+The ID document must be within its period of validity.
 A police report from within the previous three months proving that your ID document has been lost or stolen is also accepted as proof of identity.

-When does check-in for the exam hall open?
+When does the check-in to the in-person exam open?

-Check-in to your exam hall opens 30 minutes before the start of the exam.
-The doors close when the exam starts, after which no students are allowed in.
+The check-in to your exam hall opens 30 minutes before the start of the exam.
+The invigilators close the doors when the exam starts, after which no students are allowed in.

-When you check in, if your exam is on paper you will receive an anonymous code, which you write instead of your name on all the material you hand in.
-If you are sitting a computer-based exam, the anonymous code is automatically linked when you log in to the digital exam.
+When you check in, if you are sitting a paper-based exam you will get an anonymous code to write instead of your name on all the material you hand in at the exam.
+If you are sitting an e-exam, the anonymous code is automatically linked to you when you log in to the e-exam.

 What are the rules in the exam hall?

-Södertörn University’s Rules for In-Person Examinations apply to in-person exams.
+Södertörn University’s Guidelines for In-Person Examinations apply to written exams.
 These rules exist so that all students will be equally and fairly treated.
-It is important that you understand these rules.
+It is important that you understand them.
+Ask an invigilator if you are unsure about what is permitted in the exam hall or have other questions about your in-person examination.

-The type of exam results you see when you log in to Inspera may vary depending on how the examiner has set up the results’ display.
-Contact your academic school if you have questions about a computer-based in-person exam.
+If you sat an e-examination, you can find it by logging in to Inspera External link..
+Log in with the username and password you use for your SH-Account.
+Enter your username with the suffix “@suni.se”, e.g. “username@suni.se”.
+The type of exam results you see when you log in to Inspera may vary depending on the settings chosen by the examiner for displaying results.
+Contact your academic school if you have questions about an in-person e-exam.

 Do you want to have your result reassessed?